Green track: Impact

 Green tracks have a number of positive impacts on the urban environment.
-Green tracks reduce surface runoff by retaining an estimated 50-70% of the precipitation, while the remaining stormwater is released more slowly and with fewer pollutants.
+Green tracks reduce surface runoff by retaining an estimated 50-70% of precipitation, while remaining stormwater is released more slowly and with fewer pollutants.
 The absorbed water is released through evapotranspiration and provides a cooling effect on the surrounding urban micro-climate.
 Vegetation, commonly grass or sedum, provides an important surface for the deposit and capture of fine particulate matter.
 High-vegetation tracks offer sound reduction under ideal conditions of up to 3 decibels, and are subjectively perceived as quieter.

 A light rail project in Sydney, Australia identified green track as requiring 81% less concrete compared to embedded track.

 The cooling effect of the green surfaces, particularly in summer, lowers the temperature of the rails themselves, reducing the risk of buckling.
 The city of Dresden estimates that their total installed capacity of green track has a cooling effect, reducing the temperature by 10 C-change for 8.8 e9m3 of air per year.

 Green tracks, particularly planted with endemic plant species, have positive impacts on the local biodiversity, such as the use of wildflowers that serve as food sources for wild bees, and providing habitats for insects.